bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 @author.destroy
 ```

 To learn more about the different types of associations, read the next section of this guide.
-That's followed by some tips and tricks for working with associations, and then by a complete reference to the methods and options for associations in Rails.
+That's followed by some tips and tricks for working with associations, and then by a complete reference to the methods and options for associations in Quails.

 The Types of Associations
 -------------------------

-Rails supports six types of associations:
+Quails supports six types of associations:

 * `belongs_to`
 * `has_one`